Kimba - Cleve - Franklin Harbour

 Kimba - Cleve - Franklin Harbour ranks among the top 25% of areas assessed nationally for overall employment performance

-Employment grew by an estimated 4.7% over the past year.
-As of June 2025, 2,229 residents were employed, with a participation rate of 57.9%, slightly higher than the Rest of SA's 54.1%.
-Key employment sectors include agriculture, forestry & fishing, health care & social assistance, and retail trade.
-The area specializes in agriculture, forestry & fishing, with an employment share 2.5 times the regional level.
+The area has 2,229 residents in work, with an unemployment rate of 2.2%, lower than Rest of SA's rate of 4.6%.
+Workforce participation is 57.9%, slightly higher than Rest of SA's 54.1%.
+Dominant employment sectors include agriculture, forestry & fishing, health care & social assistance, and retail trade.
+The area specializes in agriculture, forestry & fishing with an employment share 2.5 times the regional level.

-Manufacturing's presence is limited at 1.8%, compared to 9.3% regionally.
-Many residents commute elsewhere for work.
-Between June 2024 and June 2025, employment levels increased by 4.7% while unemployment rose by 0.8 percentage points.
-National employment forecasts from Jobs and Skills Australia (May 2025) suggest Kimba-Cleve-Franklin Harbour's employment could grow by approximately 4.9% over five years and 11.1% over ten years, based on industry-specific projections.
+Manufacturing has limited presence at 1.8% compared to 9.3% regionally.
+Many residents commute elsewhere for work based on Census data.
+Between June 2024 and June 2025, employment levels increased by 4.7%, labour force by 5.6%, raising the unemployment rate by 0.8 percentage points.
+Rest of SA saw employment decline of 1.2%, labour force growth of 0.1%, with unemployment rising 1.2 percentage points.
+National employment forecasts from Jobs and Skills Australia, May 2025, project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kimba-Cleve-Franklin Harbour's mix suggests local growth of approximately 4.9% over five years and 11.1% over ten years.

 Frequently Asked Questions - Employment